The Best Floorstanding Speakers For 2025

 This is also why before I said it depends because it’s really going to come down to what you’re listening to, your specific room size, and if your content is primarily movies, games, and or music.

-From my personal experience since I own both, I like the bigger speakers for when I’m just listening to music but when it comes to movies, I like to let the smaller speakers handle all of the intricate sounds while my subs handle all of the heavy duty bass.
+But when it comes to movies, I like to let the smaller speakers handle all of the intricate sounds while my subs handle all of the heavy duty bass.

-I find it works better that way, but it depends on which ones you ultimately get; meaning I can’t say that this will always be the case.
+I often find it works better that way, but it depends on which ones you ultimately get; meaning I can’t say that this will always be the case.

-When you’re looking for the right speaker, there’s a lot that you’ll want to keep in mind too.
+When you’re looking for the right tower speaker, there’s a lot that you’ll want to keep in mind too.

 Above everything else, budget is going to be the single most important since that’ll dictate what you’re actually able to get.
-Before you even shop around, make sure that you set a budget so you can have something to work within.

 Cabinet Size

-Do remember that tower speakers are not small.
-In fact they’re quite the opposite.
-While some aren’t too big in size, others are absolutely gargantuan.
 So try to gauge how big of a space you have first, and then work down from there.

 Driver Size

-The bigger the driver size (that’s the circular thing that produces the output) the louder and cleaner everything is going to sound.
 So try to get one with the biggest driver that’s still small enough to fit in your room and works within your budget.

 Wattage

 This is basically a measure of how much power or energy it’s going to take to produce sound.
-The higher the wattage, the louder it can get, thus the better; at least most of the time.

-The reason why I say most is because the higher in watts that you go, the more powerful of a receiver you’re going to need.
-This actually segues into my next point.
+The reason why I say most is because the higher in watts that you go, the more powerful of an amplifier or receiver you’re going to need.

 I would honestly recommend one that can at least provide 100 watts per channel so that it’s not underpowered, causing the sound to clip.